Tutorials (DAY 3):

 Bio: Tatu Ylönen invented SSH (Secure Shell), which is now the de facto standard for managing network routers, cloud servers, and many other devices worldwide.
 It ships standard with every Linux and Mac computer, and is included in countless network devices.
 He has worked over 20 years in cybersecurity, most recently around key management for the SSH protocol.
 He is also involved in building security, robustness, and common sense into artificial intelligence.

-Title: Low Power Wide Area Networks: the LoRaWAN system
+Title: Low Power Wide Area Networks: current alternatives and future directions

 The topic of Low Power Wide Area Networks (LPWA) is timely as we see the emergence of technologies like Lo-Ra, SigFox, Ingenu and others gaining more and more momentum and market acceptance all over the world.
 These technologies differs from the communication technologies usually employed in the Internet of Things space since their architecture is no longer based on short distance communications and mesh topologies but instead on long distance (up to 15 km) technologies, very low bit-rate, architecturally similar to the cellular technologies but operating in unlicensed spectrum.

 More in detail, the tutorial will present:

 1) the emergency of the LPWAN paradigm in contrast to the classical ”mesh networking” paradigm

 2) the common architecture of the LPWAN networks

 3) a review of the most prominent LPWAN technologies